Harsh-codes-dev/Serverless-Cloud-Based-Video-Editor-/README.md

 ---

-**Built with ❤️ using AWS Serverless Technologies Amd Totally free using less credits**
+**Built with ❤️ using AWS Serverless Technologies And Totally free using less credits**